maiksonstrife/FoxTale/README.md

 ![](img/BehaviorStateMachine.png)

 ## Player Controller on Good Practices
--Physics is handled in FixedUpdate to check booleans<br>
+- [x] Physics is handled in FixedUpdate to check booleans
--Controls is based on boolean checks in FixedUpdate<br>
+- [x] Controls is based on boolean checks in FixedUpdate
 ![](img/PlayerPhysics.png)

 ## Cool Effects using Universal Render Pipeline + 2D Shader Graph